 Introduction to leadership and personality development; the nature of leadership and the styles, the nature of personality and its impact on leadership.
 Approaches to leadership; the evolution of leadership theories, Managerial leadership.
 Behaviour, Contingency theories and situational factors of leadership.
 Transactional, Transformational and Inspirational leadership; leadership in the present context and its challenges.
 The process of personality development; the structure of personality; trait theory, Big Five personality traits and Myers-Brigger types, Freud and the dynamics of Personality.
 Interpersonal Relations; Introduction to Interpersonal Relations, Analysis of different ego states, Analysis of Transactions, Analysis of Strokes, Analysis of Life position.
 Communication: Introduction to Communication.
-Flow of Communication, Listening, Barriers of Communication, and how to communication. of Stress Management: Introduction to Stress, Causes of Stress, Impacts of Stress and Managing Stress.
-Motivation; Introduction to Motivation, Relevance and types of Motivation, Motivating the subordinates and Analysis of Motivation.
-Time Management; Time as a Resource, Identify Important Time Wasters, Individual Time Management Styles, Techniques for better Time
+Flow of Communication, Listening, Barriers of Communication, and how to overcome barriers of communication.
+Stress Management; Introduction to Stress, Causes of Stress, Impacts of Stress and Managing Stress.
+Motivation; Introduction to Motivation, Relevance and types of Motivation, the subordinates and Analysis of Motivation.
+Management; Time as a Resource, Identify Important Time Wasters, Individual Time Management Styles, Techniques for better Time

-Dynamics and Team Building; Importance of groups in organization, Interactions in group, Group Decision Taking, Team Building, Interaction wit h the Team and How to build a good team.
-Conflict Management; Introduc tion to Conflict, Causes of Conflict, Managing Conflict.
-Performan ce Appraisal; Introduction to Performance praisal, Horizontal Appraisal, 360° Performance of improving Techniques of Performance Appraisal.
-Lecturing, Case study discussion, Group work Teaching and Exercises Learning Assessment Individual Assignment 10%, Mid-semester examination 20%, Case creation and solving 20%.
+Management.
+Group D ynamics and Team Building; Importance of groups in organization, Interactions in group, Group Decision Taking, Team Building, Interaction wi ith the Team and How to build a good team.
+Conflict Management; Introdu ctic on to Conflict, Causes of Conflict, Managing Conflict.
+Performai nce Appraisal; Introduction to Performance Appraisal, Vertical A ppi raisal, Horizontal Appraisal, 360° Performance improving Techniques of Performance Appraisal.
+Methods of Lecturing, Case study discussion, Group work Teaching and Exercises Learning Assessment : Individual Assignment 10%, Mid-semester examination 20%, Case creation and solving 20%.
 Total 100%.
-Recommended Antonakis, J., & Cianciolo, A. T. & Sternberg, R. Readings J. (2004).
+Recommended •• Antonakis, J., & Cianciolo, A. T. & Sternberg, R. J. Readings (2004).
 The Nature of leadership, Thousand Oaks, Sage Publications.
 Pittik Chandra (2013).
 Personality Development, BookRix GmbH & co, Munich Germany Roberts, S. & Rowley (2008).
-Leadership: The challenge for the information profession, London: Facet Publishing.
+Leadership: The challenge for the information profession, London: Facet Publishing. •• Total 100%.
+Antonakis, J., & Cianciolo, A. T. & Sternberg, R. (2004).
+The Nature of leadership, Thousand Oaks, Sage Publications.
+Pittik Chandra (2013).
+Personality Development BookRix GmbH & co, Munich Germany Roberts, S. & Rowley (2008).
+Leadership: The challenge for the information profession